-27 Jun Investment opportunities in areas affected by the armed conflict in Colombia
+27 Jun ZOMAC: an Investment opportunity in areas affected by the armed conflict in Colombia

-For more than five decades, Colombia has been immersed in an armed conflict that has left millions of victims.
-Within the national geography there are some territories that, socially and economically have been more affected than others, and require a greater intervention of the state in order to reestablish their progress.
+For more than five decades, Colombia had been immersed in an armed conflict that has left millions of victims.
+Within the national geography there are some territories that, socially and economically have been more affected than others, and require a greater intervention of the state to reestablish their progress.

-Within the structural tax reform of 2017, some tax incentives are proposed to close the gaps of socioeconomic inequality in the zones most affected by the conflict, now called ZOMAC.
+Within the tax reform of 2017, some tax incentives are proposed for investments in the Zones Most Affected by the Armed Conflict, now called ZOMAC.
 These come from the regulation of the law 1819 of 2016, for Colombia’s latest tax reform.